Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Introduction

-Now, we can recover Theorem~\ref{thm:HLT} (over $\ZZ/2\ZZ$) without having to pass through Reidemeister torsion, via a dimensional reduction of Theorem~\ref{thm:SWGr1}.\footnote{This was in fact an expectation and also the motivation, as explained in \cite{HutchingsLee1}*{\S4.2.1}.} It was shown in \cite{OkonekTeleman:3SW}*{Theorem 3.5} that the 4-dimensional SW invariant recovers the 3-dimensional SW invariant: all solutions to the SW equations on $S^1\times M$ associated with product spin-c structures are $S^1$-invariant.
-It will be shown elsewhere \cite{Gerig:Morse} that the near-symplectic Gromov invariant recovers Hutchings-Lee's flowline invariant.
+Now, we can recover Theorem~\ref{thm:HLT} (over $\ZZ/2\ZZ$) without having to pass through Reidemeister torsion, via a dimensional reduction of Theorem~\ref{thm:SWGr1}.\footnote{This was in fact an expectation and also the motivation, as explained in \cite{HutchingsLee1}*{\S4.2.1}.} It was shown in \cite{OkonekTeleman:3SW}*{Theorem 3.5} that the 4-dimensional SW invariant\footnote{There is a canonical homology orientation on 4-manifolds of the form $S^1\times M$.} recovers the 3-dimensional SW invariant: all solutions to the SW equations on $S^1\times M$ associated with product spin-c structures are $S^1$-invariant.
+It will be shown elsewhere \cite{Gerig:Morse} that the near-symplectic Gromov invariant recovers Hutchings--Lee's flowline invariant.

 \begin{cor}[\cite{Gerig:Morse}] Let $(M,f)$ be as above, and let $\pi:S^1\times M\to M$ be the projection map onto the second factor.
-Fix an ordering of the critical points of $f$ (hence of the zero-circles of $\omega_f)$ and a homology orientation of $M$ (hence of $S^1\times M$).
+Fix an ordering of the critical points of $f$ (hence of the zero-circles of $\omega_f)$.
 Then

 for all $\s\in\Spinc(M)$.
 When $b^1(M)=b^2_+(S^1\times M)=1$, the chamber is determined by $f$ (hence $\omega_f$). \end{cor}